bevy-cheatbook/bevy-cheatbook/src/programming/intro-data.md

 need it.

 The ECS's data structure is called the [`World`][bevy::World].
 That is what stores and manages all of the data.
-For advanced scenarios, is possible to have [multiple worlds][cb::multi-world], and then each one will behave as its own separate ECS.
+For advanced scenarios, is possible to have [multiple worlds][cb::multi-world], and then each one will behave as its own separate ECS instance.
 However, normally, you just work with the main World that Bevy sets up for your [App][cb::app].

 You can represent your data in two different ways:
 [Entities/Components](#entities--components), and [Resources](#resources).